Texture Packing: Auto, Fixed, and Ordered Grid Atlas Optimization

-Learn how to efficiently pack glyphs into a texture atlas using advanced bin packing algorithms for optimal font rendering and memory usage.
+Learn how to efficiently pack glyphs into a texture atlas using auto packing, fixed size, and ordered grid layout modes for optimal font rendering and memory usage.

 Auto Pack: For Maximum Memory Efficiency

-- How it Works: Calculates the minimum required texture area and disables manual size settings (Width, Height, Fixed Size) to guarantee optimal dimensions.
+- Calculates the minimum required area and disables manual size settings (Width, Height, Fixed Size).

-- Best For: General use cases where minimizing memory footprint is the top priority.
+- Best for general use where minimizing memory footprint is the top priority.

 Fixed Size: For Predictable Dimensions

-Section titled “Fixed Size: For Predictable Dimensions”When you need to adhere to specific texture constraints, such as power-of-two dimensions for better GPU performance, use the Fixed Size mode.
+Section titled “Fixed Size: For Predictable Dimensions”Use Fixed Size when you need specific texture constraints, such as power-of-two dimensions for GPU performance.
 This mode is active only when Auto Pack is disabled.

-- Key Benefit: Ensures consistent texture sizes, ideal for platforms with specific rendering requirements.
+- Ensures consistent texture sizes for platforms with specific requirements.

 - Settings: